dannygauntletai/justdothething/docs/implementation_plan.md

 39. Install TensorFlow.js in frontend/packages/website/.
 40. Create a services/ directory in frontend/packages/website/src/.
 41. Create screenshotService.js in services/ to handle screenshot capture logic.
-42. Create imageClassificationService.js in services/ai/ to classify screenshots using TensorFlow.js locally.
+42. Create workClassificationService.ts in services/ai/ to classify screenshots using TensorFlow.js locally.
 43. Install html2canvas in frontend/packages/website/ for screenshot capture.
 44. Implement screenshot capture and classification logic in the website frontend.
 45. Use browser-based text-to-speech (e.g., Web Speech API) for yell generation.